https://www.gosh.nhs.uk/conditions-and-treatments/clinical-outcomes/plastic-surgery-clinical-outcomes/

 About the Plastic and Reconstructive Surgery Service

 We see children with a wide range of conditions both present at birth (congenital) or developed in childhood.
-Children who need plastic or reconstructive surgery are seen as outpatients, day case patients or inpatients.
+Children who need plastic or reconstructive surgery are seen as outpatients, day care patients or inpatients.

 Our special areas of expertise include: